JamesRLamar/teachings/sermons/archive/The Enemy wants to kill but God has a plan.md

+---
+title: "The Enemy wants to kill but God has a plan"
+date:
+series:
+tags: ['enemy', 'wants', 'kill', 'god', 'has', 'plan']
+scripture: []
+status: incomplete
+---

 Did you wake up this morning thinking about the Enemy?

 Well, he was up all night thinking about you.
 He wants to kill you in the worst way.
 Sound scary?